 - We will invest in mental health needs and substance use issues – tell them that where the money is spent is more important than simply spending the money.
 We must prioritize early intervention and prevention.
 There is strong evidence to suggest that if we intervene early in primary care settings and provide access to community-based services and supports, people can and do recover from mental illnesses and/or addictions.
 This reorientation of care will not only provide help at the first sign of symptoms, but also alleviate some of the burden placed on acute care facilities.
 Ask them where they will invest.

-- We will prioritize health promotion and prevention – tell them that this is a crucial step forward in reorienting our system of care away from crisis management and towards supporting the well-being of communities, but won't immediately solve the critical shortages, we are experiencing in mental health and addiction services, supports and practitioners.
+- We will prioritize health promotion and illness prevention – tell them that this is a crucial step forward in reorienting our system of care away from crisis management and towards supporting the well-being of communities, but won't immediately solve the critical shortages, we are experiencing in mental health and addiction services, supports and practitioners.
 Ask them how prevention efforts will be balanced with an increase in accessible treatment for those in need.

 - We will address the opioid crisis to reduce overdose deaths - tell them we need strategies that respond rather than react.
 We must create an integrated addictions system of care that can fully support someone from illness to health.
 This foundation is crucial for the effective implementation of further harm reduction strategies, such as public education on the dangers of fentanyl-laced street drugs, safe-injection sites, and drug-substitution therapy .
 People are more likely to recover if they have access to appropriate facilities, services and supports.